Two Tars: Production

 One of the most elaborate silent comedy shorts, Two Tars was filmed as a three reel (30-minute) comedy originally called Two Tough Tars and edited down to 20 minutes.
-The opening scenes were shot on Main Street in Culver City, and the car battle scenes were filmed in Santa Monica along what is now Centinela Avenue.
+The opening scenes were shot on the 3800 block of Main Street in Culver City, and the car battle scenes were filmed in Santa Monica along what is now Centinela Avenue.